 - Witch

-Given the innovation of retail stores and the creativity of families, children with cerebral palsy can wear costumes and participate in Halloween just like everyone else.
+Given the innovation of retail stores and the creativity of families, children with cerebral palsy can enjoy wearing costumes and fully participate in Halloween festivities.

-- Consider doing a Halloween scavenger hunt in the safety of your own home or watching a family-friendly movie.
+- Plan a Halloween scavenger hunt at home or watch a family-friendly movie.

-- Consult your child’s nutritional needs and guidelines (if any) before giving them candy.
+- Check your child’s nutritional needs and guidelines before giving them candy.
 Cerebral palsy can affect a child’s nutrition and eating abilities.

 By keeping these tips in mind, parents can help children with cerebral palsy safely scare up some fun this Halloween.